 The small groups generally agreed that money should be set aside for contingencies, and that any setaside funds should take advantage of earning interest.
-The work group members agreed that it is hard to know what amount or percentage should be set aside at this time.
-It was noted that any contingency must be defensible and documented.
+The work group members also agreed that it is hard to know what amount or percentage should be set aside at this time.
+There was also a question raised about who would hold the money (e.g., the State, a Joint Powers Agreement, communities).